manuakasam/ZF2_3_QuickStart_Rewrite/docs/writing_first_module.md

 Before we continue let us quickly take a look at where we placed this file.
 First off, view files are not to be found under the `/src` directory because they are not source files.
 They are views so `/view` is much more logical.
-The succeeding path however deserves some explanation but it's very simple `/view/{namespace}/{controller}/{action}.phtml`.
+The succeeding path however deserves some explanation but it's very simple.
+First we have the lowercased namespace.
+Following by the lowercased controller name without the appendix 'controller' and lastly comes the name of the action that we are accessing, again without the appendix 'action'.
+All in all it looks like this: `/view/{namespace}/{controller}/{action}.phtml`.
 This has become a community standard but can potentionally be changed by you at any time.

-Which actually brings as to the final topic of this part of the QuickStart.
+However creating this file alone is not enough and this brings as to the final topic of this part of the QuickStart.
 We need to let the application know where to look for view files.
 We do this within our modules configuration file `module.config.php`.

 ```php
 <?php